wduquette/joe/mdbook/src/extending/registered_types.md

 Second, the proxy must explicitly identify the proxied type or types.

-Usually a proxy will proxy the single type `V`, but if `V` is an interface the relevant classes need to be identified.
-Here's the first case:
+Usually a proxy will proxy the single type `V`, but if `V` is an interface or a base class, it might be desirable to explicitly identify the concrete classes.
+For example, a Joe `String` is just exactly a Java `String`.

 ```java
 public class StringType extends ProxyType<String> {